Does Boric Acid Kill Sperm? Let’s Find out the Truth

 What are the Uses of Boric Acid?

-Boric acid may seem like a one-trick pony, but it has many different uses!
+Boric acid may seem like a one-trick pony, but it actually has many different uses!
 In the vagina, doctors often prescribe boric acid capsules or suppositories to treat yeast infections and BV.
 The boric acid helps lower vaginal pH and rebalance bacteria levels.

 But boric acid isn’t just for down there!
 It’s also a mild antiseptic that can be used to clean minor cuts and wounds.
-You can even find it in some eyewash solutions.
+You can even find it in some eye wash solutions.
 Boric acid also works as an insecticide and can kill roaches, ants, and other bugs when mixed with sugar.
 Not gonna lie, that kind of freaks me out!

 Around the house, some people use boric acid powder to prevent smelly odors in fridges or as a mold killer in damp places like bathrooms.
 It’s also sometimes used as a preservative for makeup and skin products.
-As you can see, this natural substance has many different applications!
+As you can see, this natural substance definitely has many different applications!

 How to Use Boric Acid?